-In a word, proprietors who let lands are lenders. and nothing more.
+In a word, proprietors who let lands are lenders, and nothing more.
 It is very singular that we have almost always confounded and identified their interest with that of agriculture, to which it is as foreign as that of the lenders of money is to all the enterprizes undertaken by those to whom they lend.
-We cannot sufficiently wonder to see that almost all men. and particularly agricolists, speak of great proprietors of land with a love and respect truly superstitious; regard them as the pillars of the state, the soul of society :\ the foster fathers of agriculture,---while they most frequently lavish horror and contempt on the leuders of money, who perform exactly the same office as the others. + A rich incumbent who has just let a farm exorbitantly high considers himself as a very clever, and what is more, as a very useful man; he has not the least doubt of his scrupulous probity, and he does not perceive that he is exactly the same thing as the most pinching usurer, whom he condemns without hesitation, and without pity.
+We cannot sufficiently wonder to see that almost all men, and particularly farmers, speak of great proprietors of land with a love and respect truly superstitious; regard them as the pillars of the state, the soul of society;\ the foster fathers of agriculture, while they most frequently lavish horror and contempt on the lenders of money, who perform exactly the same office as the others.
+A rich incumbent who has just let a farm exorbitantly high considers himself as a very clever, and what is more, as a very useful man; he has not the least doubt of his scrupulous probity, and he does not perceive that he is exactly the same thing as the most pinching usurer, whom he condemns without hesitation, and without pity.
 Perhaps even his farmer, whom he ruins, does not any more than himself see this perfect similitude; so much are men the dupes of words.
-It is true that so long as they are so, they understand things badly ; and, reciprocally, so long as they understand badly the things of which they speak, they but imperfectly comprehend the words which they use.
-I cannot
+It is true that so long as they are so, they understand things badly; and, reciprocally, so long as they understand badly the things of which they speak, they but imperfectly comprehend the words which they use.
+I cannot help returning frequently to this fact, for it is a great inconvenience to just reasoning; which, however, we must endeavour to attain in every matter.

-• If it is in considering them as men in general, enlightened and independent, it is just; but if in their quality of proprietors of land, it is absurd.
+\ If it is in considering them as men in general, enlightened and independent, it is just; but if in their quality of proprietors of land, it is absurd.

-† The lenders of land have even a great advantage over the others, because when they have found a mean of obtaining a higher rent, they have by this circumstance augmented their capital: land is sold according to its rents.
-This does not happen to the lenders of money. help returning frequently to this fact, for it is a great inconvenience to just reasoning; which, however, we must endeavour to attain in every matter.
+&lt;sup>† The lenders of land have even a great advantage over the others, because when they have found a mean of obtaining a higher rent, they have by this circumstance augmented their capital: land is sold according to its rents.
+This does not happen to the lenders of money.